Adobong Manok sa Gata

 - Drain and reserve the liquid, in a separate frying pan add oil and fry the drained meat in high heat browning the sides.

 - Mix coconut milk and the drained liquid together then pour the mixture in the pan.

 - Add chillies (depends on the hotness you want) then simmer for additional 5 minutes.
-Serve.
+Serve topped with fried garlic you separated on step 1.